-This study has been conducted using European Union's Copernicus Marine Service Information.
-The results of this article have been obtained using also the HARMONIE-AROME atmospheric fields provided by the Spanish Meteorological Agency (AEMET, Ministerio para la Transición Ecológica y el Reto Demográfico).
+Acknowledgements.
+This study was conducted using information from the European Union's Copernicus Marine Service.
+The results of this article were obtained using the HARMONIE-AROME atmospheric fields provided by the Spanish Meteorological Agency (AEMET, Ministerio para la Transición Ecológica y el Reto Demográfico).
 The authors are very grateful to AEMET for providing these fields.
-The authors also thank SOCIB and Puertos del Estado for collecting oceanic and atmospheric observations around the Balearic Islands and distributing them through both their institutional websites and Copernicus database.
+The authors also thank SOCIB and Puertos del Estado for collecting oceanic and atmospheric observations around the Balearic Islands and distributing them through both their institutional websites and the Copernicus database.